Our focus this month is on Teamwork!

 - taking responsibility in household chores for the benefit of the family

 - What does it mean to be a team player at home and to be an integral part of the family?

 - How do you deal appropriately with conflict when it occurs during teamwork?

 - What are some of the ways to resolve some of the arguments that occur at home?

 - Sometimes a teammate may have to make a sacrifice so that the team can succeed.
 What does this mean?

 Projects to do together:

-Encouraging empathy in your child:
+Encouraging teamwork in your child:

-Thank you for supporting our Character Development Program.
+Thank you for supporting our Character Development Program